infews/infews.github.io/source/articles/2020-11-05-the-continuous-delivery-test.html.md

 Getting new work to users is one of the most important things a product team can do.
 It is often one of the most fragile processes: too flaky, too manual, and resulting in extra hours worked.

 Instead, teams should treat deployment like a feature of the product.
-The Product Owner puts deployement stories in the backlog.
+The Product Owner puts deployment stories in the backlog.
 Development implements them.
 The product ships to staging and production often.
 Changes in deployment, like changes in infrastructure or a database upgrade, suggest new stories in the backlog.
 Deployment is then simple, reliable, automated, and predictable.
 Customers get their new features consistently.
 And the team can go home on time.

 ## Do features make it to production frequently (> 1x every 3 mo)?

 Shipping work to customers is important.
 It should happen often.
 Completed work that is not yet in production is potential waste.
 Without feedback from users you don’t know if the work was valuable.
 Any time that features “sit on the shelf” is time that a competitor could be using to take your customers.

 As soon as a feature, or set of features, is practical for users to exercise it should get deployed to production.
 CD teams aim for deploying to production about once a week.
-This keeps feedback loop short and tight adds value to customers sooner.
+This keeps feedback loops short and tight, delivering value to customers sooner.
 It also makes it easier for your developers to make changes when there is a bug.

 For some products this is hard or seemingly impossible.
 Teams should drive to the highest frequency possible for their situation.